Strategies for energy-efficient flow control leveraging deep reinforcement learning: Discussion: the physical insight of flow control strategy

-In \cref{fig:cy01} (d), when the jet positioned at the 105° azimuth is activated, it operates through alternating ejection and suction of the surrounding fluid, effectively altering the local flow without introducing any new mass into the system.
-The synthetic jets located at \(J_2^1\) and \(J_2^2\) consistently satisfy the condition \(Q_1 + Q_2 = 0\), ensuring that the net mass flow in the system remains zero.
+When the jet positioned at the 105° azimuth is activated, it operates through alternating ejection and suction of the surrounding fluid, effectively altering the local flow without introducing any new mass into the system, as shown in figure \ref{fig:fig19} (d).
+The synthetic jets located at $J_2^1$ and $J_2^2$ consistently satisfy the condition $Q_1 + Q_2 = 0$, ensuring that the net mass flow in the system remains zero.
 However, the momentum and hydrodynamic impulse generated by the jets are not zero.
 The interaction between the synthetic jets and the crossflow leads to the formation of new vortex pairs.
-These high-energy vortices convect over the cylinder, locally modifying the streamlines around its surface.
+These high-energy vortices convect over the cylinder, locally modifying the streamlines around its surface, as shown in figure \ref{fig:fig19} (e).
 As a result, the apparent aerodynamic shape of the cylinder is significantly improved, along with its aerodynamic characteristics.
 By altering the local streamlines and inducing noticeable surface modifications, synthetic jets effectively control the flow, reducing drag and improving overall aerodynamic efficiency. \cite{smith1998} and \cite{amitay} experimentally demonstrated the formation, evolution, and control mechanisms of synthetic jets in flow control.
-Our research, utilizing a DRL-based approach, reveals a dynamically evolving flow control process that aligns with their findings.
+The use of a DRL-based approach reveals a dynamically evolving flow control process that aligns with their findings.
 This consistency further validates the effectiveness of synthetic jets in altering flow behavior and enhancing aerodynamic performance through active flow control strategies.